bevyengine/rfcs/network_replication.md

 ## Motivation

-Networking is unequivocally the most lacking feature in all general-purpose game engines thus far.
-"Networking" is actually a pretty loaded term.
+Networking is unequivocally the most lacking feature in all general-purpose game engines.

+Bevy has an opportunity to be among the first open game engines to provide a truly plug-and-play networking API.
 This RFC focuses on *replication*, the part of networking that deals with simulation behavior and the only one that directly involves the ECS.

-Most engines provide "low level" connectivity—virtual connections, optionally reliable UDP channels, rooms—and stop there.
-Those are not very useful without "high level" replication features—prediction, reconciliation, lag compensation, area of interest management, etc.

 > The goal of replication is to ensure that all of the players in the game have a consistent model of the game state.
 Replication is the absolute minimum problem which all networked games have to solve in order to be functional, and all other problems in networked games ultimately follow from it. - [Mikola Lysenko](https://0fps.net/2014/02/10/replication-in-networked-games-overview-part-1/)

+Most engines provide "low level" connectivity—virtual connections, optionally reliable UDP channels, rooms—and stop there.
+Those are not very useful to developers without "high level" replication features—prediction, reconciliation, lag compensation, interest management, etc.

-Bevy has an opportunity to become one of the first open game engines to offer a truly plug-and-play networking API.
-Among Godot, Unity, and Unreal, only Unreal provides something like that built-in (the Replication Graph plugin they dogfooded in Fortnite).
+Among Godot, Unity, and Unreal, only Unreal provides [any of these](https://docs.unrealengine.com/en-US/InteractiveExperiences/Networking/ReplicationGraph/index.html) built-in.

-IMO the absence of built-in replication systems leads many to conclude that every multiplayer game must need its own unique solution.
+IMO the broader absence of these systems leads many to conclude that every multiplayer game must need its own unique solution.
 This is not true.
-While the exact replication "strategy" depends of the game, all of them—lockstep, rollback, client-side prediction with server reconciliation—pull from the same bag of tricks.
+While the exact replication "strategy" depends of the game, all of them—lockstep, rollback, client-side prediction with server reconciliation, etc.—pull from the same bag of tricks.
 Their differences can be captured with simple configuration options.
 Really, only *massive* multiplayer games require custom solutions.

 In general, I think that building *up* from the socket layer leads to the wrong intuition about what "networking" is.
-If you start from what the simulation needs and design *down*, all the reasoning is clearer and routing becomes an implementation detail.
+If you start from what the simulation needs and design *down*, defining the problem is easier and routing becomes an implementation detail.

 What I hope to explore in this RFC is:
 - How do game design and networking constrain each other?